Staff frequently asked questions (FAQs)

 • Will services be coming together?

-We have already been starting to see closer working between both of our organisations in children’s since April 2024, when we began sharing operational leadership for children and young people services.
-It is clear this can bring huge benefits for the families we serve.
+We are currently looking at how we can work better together across all areas of our services.
+We have already seen closer working in children’s services since April 2024, when we began sharing operational leadership for children and young people.
+This approach has shown clear benefits for the families we serve.

 • Will staff be asked to travel to a different area?

-For the vast majority of staff no. For some roles which are trust wide, travel may be required but just as it is currently to sites across the trust geography.
+For most staff, no. For some roles that cover the whole organisation, travel may be required, similar to current arrangements.
 Business mileage will be paid as appropriate.

 • If a staff member is relocated not due to their choice, will additional mileage costs be covered?

-We are not anticipating anyone being relocated outside of their usual area (unless this is something they want to do).
-The only additional mileage we expect would be meeting colleagues in the new group, which would be paid as normal.
+We do not anticipate relocating anyone outside their usual area unless they request it.
+The only additional mileage expected will be for occasional meetings with colleagues across the new organisation, which will be reimbursed as normal.

 • Do we know which ICB will be the host?